Red Fox Lab Traits, Appearance and Characteristics

 fox red puppy

-Exercise is important, but they won’t need too much too soon.
-Start off with no more than a few minutes of formal exercise a day when they are small puppies.
-And work up to any big walks or runs very gradually over time so as not to accidentally hurt them.
+Exercise is important, but small puppies don’t need long walks.
+Start off with no more than a few minutes of formal exercise a day from about three months of age.
+And work up to any big walks or runs very gradually over time.
+Check out our puppy exercise page for more information

 More about Labrador Types and Colors!